USEPA/CMAQ/README.md

 * Additional updates are documented in the Release Notes

 ## Getting the CMAQ Repository
 This CMAQ Git archive is organized with each official public release stored as a branch on the main USEPA/CMAQ repository.
+The most recently released version of the the model will always be on the branch called 'master'.
 To clone code from the CMAQ Git archive, specify the branch (i.e. version number) and issue the following command from within a working directory on your server:

 ```